Skip to main content

 Day 10: Towards Panj

-Along the route, visit to a Wakhi ethnic village to gain a deeper understanding of these people who live in one of the most isolated places in Central Asia, and perhaps be invited into their homes for tea.
+Morning and afternoon: Continuation of the journey toward Panja, with several stops along the way and the possibility of completing activities that could not be carried out during the previous days.
+Along the route, visit to a Wakhi ethnic village to gain a deeper understanding of the lives of these people, who inhabit one of the most isolated regions of Central Asia, and perhaps even be invited into their homes for tea.
+Arrival in the village of Panja, final destination of the day.

 Evening: dinner and overnight stay in Panja

-Morning and afternoon: wake up and departure from the Wakhan Corridor, leaving the remote landscapes behind to take the road leading towards a, albeit limited, form of urbanization.
+Morning and afternoon: Wake up and departure from the Wakhan Corridor, leaving behind its remote landscapes to take the road toward a, albeit limited, form of urbanization.
 The final destination of the day will be Fayzabad.
+If time allows, stop at the Warduj and Byqara waterfalls, as well as the surrounding area.
+Continue the journey and arrive in Fayzabad in the late afternoon.

 Evening: dinner and overnight stay in Fayzabad